wp-plugins/like-button-plugin-for-wordpress/readme.txt

 == Changelog ==

+= Version 4.4.2 =

++ jQuery: The conflict with Disqus is now fixed
++ GBCleaner: we updated and improve its functionality
++ Bugfix: The output of the Like Button was not correct (before or after the content)
++ Bugfix: We updated the Warning-System because the messages won't hide when everything is ok.
+But you still have to refresh to update the Messages
++ New: on the 'Expert-Mode' page you can now take a look at all your settings.
+They are listed in a textarea to help finding bugs
++ New: 'Reset Options' Tool on the 'Settings' Page

 = Version 4.4 =

 + New: We implemented the GB-Warning-System again after it was disabled since [v4.2].
 It is now better, cleaner and even more detailed/helpful